romanpauk/dingo/README.md

 ```

 ##### Shared with Support for Cycles

 The instance is cached for a subsequent resolutions and allows to create object graphs with cycles.
-This is implemented using two-phase construction and thus has some limitations: injected types from cyclical storage can't be used safely in constructors,
-and as some conversions require a type to be fully constructed, those are disallowed additionally (injecting an instance through it's virtual base class).
-It is quite a hack, but not all the codebases have a clean, acyclical dependencies.
+This is implemented using two-phase construction and thus has some limitations: injected types from a cyclical storage can't be used safely in constructors, and as some conversions require a type to be fully constructed, those are disallowed additionally (injecting an instance through it's virtual base class).
+The functionality is quite a hack, but not all code bases have a clean, a-cyclical dependencies, so it could be handy.
 See [dingo/storage/shared_cyclical.h](include/dingo/storage/shared_cyclical.h) for allowed conversions for accessing shared cycle-aware instances.

 ```c++